2023 Most Popular Social Sciences Graduate Certificate Schools in the New England Region

 Full Social Sciences at Harvard University Report

-Out of the 18 schools in the New England Region that were part of this year’s ranking, University of Massachusetts - Boston landed the # 2 spot on the list.
-Located in the large city of Boston, UMass Boston is a public college with a fairly large student population.
+A rank of #2 on this year’s list means University of Massachusetts - Boston is a great place for social sciences students working on their graduate certificate.
+Located in the city of Boston, UMass Boston is a public school with a fairly large student population.

 About 88% of the students majoring in social sciences at the school are women while 12% are male.